mirjak/draft-shmoo-online-meeting/draft-ietf-shmoo-online-meeting.md

 In 2020, the COVID-19 pandemic forced the IETF to convert all its plenary meetings to online-only events.
 This document records the experience gained by holding plenary meetings fully online and proposes guidelines based on this experience.
-In general, participant surveys indicate satisfaction with the organization of these meetings.
+In general, participant surveys indicated satisfaction with the organization of these meetings.

 Although these guidelines reflect lessons learned in 2020 and 2021, the IETF is